Phone: 716.362.3271 or 716.362.3272

 Hearings noticed to all creditors and parties in interest require a Court appearance.

-• Calendar is generally held the second Tuesday of each month.
+• Effective November 2020, the calendar is generally held on the second Tuesday of each month.
+See attached document for a list of dates.

-You may wish to contact Christine Klimko, Judicial Assistant to Judge Kaplan, at (716) 362-3270, or the Bankruptcy Clerk’s Office to confirm a hearing date before scheduling your motion, as the above guidelines may vary on occasion.
+You may wish to contact Chambers at (716) 362-3271, or the Bankruptcy Clerk’s Office to confirm a hearing date before scheduling your motion, as the above dates may be changed (with as much advance notice as possible.)

 • The Bankruptcy Court for the Western District of New York is a mandatory e-filing court.
 All filings must be done in CM/ECF, unless a waiver has been granted.
 If you have received a waiver, please consult the Local Rules or contact the Bankruptcy Clerk’s office for information on filing in paper.